Turkish Airlines Flight 981: Accident

 When the door blew off, the primary as well as both sets of backup control cables that ran beneath the section of floor that blew out were completely severed, destroying the pilots' ability to control the plane's elevators, rudder, and number two engine.
 The flight data recorder showed that the throttle for engine two snapped shut when the door failed.
-The loss of control of these key components resulted in the pilots losing control of the aircraft entirely.

 The aircraft almost immediately attained a 20-degree pitch down and began picking up speed, while Captain Berköz and First Officer Ulusman struggled to regain control.
 At some point, one of the crew members pressed their microphone button broadcasting the pandemonium in the cockpit on the departure frequency.
-Controllers also picked up a distorted transmission from the plane and the aircraft's pressurization and overspeed warnings were heard over the pilots' words in Turkish, including the co-pilot saying, "the fuselage has burst!"
+Controllers also picked up a distorted transmission from the plane and the aircraft's pressurisation and overspeed warnings were heard over the pilots' words in Turkish, including the co-pilot saying, "the fuselage has burst!"
 As the plane's speed increased, the additional lift raised the nose again.
 Berköz was recorded calling out, "Speed!" and pushed the throttles forward in order to level off.
 Seventy-seven seconds after the cargo door gave way, the plane crashed into the trees of Ermenonville Forest, a state-owned forest at Dammartin's Grove (Bosquet de Dammartin) in the commune of Fontaine-Chaalis, Oise.
 At the point of impact, the aircraft was traveling at a speed of approximately 783 km/h at a slight left turn, fast enough to disintegrate the plane into thousands of pieces.
 The wreckage was so fragmented that it was difficult to determine whether any parts of the aircraft were missing before it crashed.
 Post-crash fires were small because there were few large pieces of the aircraft left intact to burn.
 Of the 346 passengers and crew on board, only 188 bodies were identifiable (40 of which were identified visually), with rescue teams recovering some 20,000 body fragments in all.

-Passengers and Crew
+Passengers

-167 passengers flew on the Istanbul to Paris leg, and 50 of them disembarked in Paris.
-216 new passengers, many of whom were supposed to fly on Air France, British European Airways, Pan Am, or TWA, boarded TK 981 in Paris, resulting in a 30-minute departure delay.
-Some passengers cancelled their tickets because of delays or a lack of seats.
+There were 167 passengers on the Istanbul to Paris leg, and 50 of them disembarked in Paris and 216 new passengers, many of whom were supposed to fly on Air France, British European Airways, or Pan Am, boarded TK 981 in Paris, resulting in a 30-minute departure delay.

-The majority of the passengers were British, including members of an amateur rugby team from Bury St Edmunds, Suffolk, who were returning from a Five Nations match between France and England.
-Notable people on board were Briton John Cooper, who won silver medals in the men's 400 meters hurdles and the 4 × 400 meters relay at the 1964 Summer Olympics in Tokyo, and Jim Conway, general secretary of the British Amalgamated Engineering and Electrical Union.
+The majority of the passengers were French, Turkish, Japanese, British, and American, including members of an amateur rugby team from Bury St Edmunds, Suffolk, who were returning from a Five Nations match between France and England.
+Notable deaths on board were Briton John Cooper, who won silver medals in the men's 400 meters hurdles and the 4 × 400 meters relay at the 1964 Summer Olympics in Tokyo, and Jim Conway, general secretary of the British Amalgamated Engineering and Electrical Union.